ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3513](https://github.com/Live-Hack-CVE/CVE-2021-3513) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3513.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3513.svg)

 ## CVE-2021-3507
- A heap buffer overflow was found in the floppy disk emulator of QEMU up to 6.0.0 (including).
+ A heap buffer overflow was found in the floppy disk emulator of QEMU.
 It could occur in fdctrl_transfer_handler() in hw/block/fdc.c while processing DMA read data transfers from the floppy drive to the guest system.
 A privileged guest user could use this flaw to crash the QEMU process on the host resulting in DoS scenario, or potential information leakage from the host memory.